Each of the following questions is followed by four answers. Select the correct answer in each case.

 Explanation: Equivalent resistivity of the conductors in the problem will be equal to the average of the resistivity of the conductors which is given in option (c).

-(8) The power of two electric bulbs are 100 W and 200 W which are connected to the power supply of 220 V. The ratio of the resistances of their filaments will be
+(8) The power (See electric power in Urdu) of two electric bulbs are 100 W and 200 W which are connected to the power supply of 220 V. The ratio of the resistances of their filaments will be

 (a) 1:2 (b) 2:1 (c) 1:3 (d) 4:3